wangtaohhh/gromackit/README.md

 # gmxqt

 ## What is this
-Running gromacs is really difficult for those who are not keen on CS.
+Running gromacs is really difficult for those who are not keen on command line.
 So gmxqt is created for them.

 ## Installation
 run the command below